senzing-garage/senzing-poc-server/README.md

         setting whereas an explicit false overrides any environment variable.
         --> VIA ENVIRONMENT: SENZING_API_SERVER_QUIET

+   --debug [true|false]
+        Also -debug.
+If specified then debug logging is enabled.
+The true/false parameter is optional, if not specified then true is assumed.
+        If specified as false then it is the same as omitting the option with the exception that omission falls back to the environment variable setting whereas an explicit false overrides any environment variable.
+        --> VIA ENVIRONMENT: SENZING_API_SERVER_DEBUG

    --monitor-file <file-path>
         Also -monitorFile.
 Specifies a file whose timestamp is monitored to determine when to shutdown.
         --> VIA ENVIRONMENT: SENZING_API_SERVER_MONITOR_FILE

 [ HTTPS / SSL Options ]
    The following options pertain to HTTPS / SSL configuration.
 The